-A number of different regulations set out how to maintain and treat cooling towers, warm water systems and public spas to prevent the Legionella bacteria growing.
-For further information, visit the websitehere
+Government regulations set out how to maintain and treat cooling towers, water delivery systems in hospital and aged care facilities and public spas to prevent the Legionella bacteria growing.
+For further information, visit .

 Hot water systems

-Spa pools require careful maintenance, disinfection and frequent cleaning because they provide ideal conditions for the growth of Legionella, which can be carried into the lungs by aerosols created by the spa pool jets.
+Spa pools require careful maintenance, disinfection and frequent cleaning because they provide ideal conditions for the growth of Legionella, which can be carried into the lungs by aerosols (tiny air particles) created by the spa pool jets.

 The correct use of spa pool water chemicals, good management of the disinfection, filtration and recirculation systems and regular cleaning of spa pool surfaces can keep spa pool water in a clean, safe and healthy condition.